MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

    voxels (of the previous iteration) at each iteration.

-While the tournier_ algorithm has a similar iterative structure as the tax_ algorithm, it was adjusted to overcome some occasional instabilities and suboptimal solutions resulting from the latter.
-Notable differences between the tournier_ and tax_ algorithms include:
+While the tournier_ algorithm has a similar iterative structure as the tax_ algorithm, it was adjusted with the intention to overcome some occasional instabilities and suboptimal solutions resulting from the latter.
+Notable differences between the tournier_ and tax_ algorithms
+include:

 -  The tournier_ algorithm is initialised by a *sharp* (lmax=4) response function, while the tax_ algorithm is initialised by a *fat* response